enw/action-memoizer/README.md

 action-memoizer
 ===============

-Optimization for asynchronous javascript calls using the Action/Callback.
+Optimization for asynchronous javascript calls using the Action/Callback pattern.